freedomofpress/securedrop-docs/docs/source.rst

    We will update the directory entry if the information in it is incorrect.

-Once you have located the ".onion" address, copy it into the address bar in Tor Browser to visit the organization's *Source Interface*.
+Once you have located the ".onion" address, copy it into the address bar in Tor Browser to visit the organization's SecureDrop.

 .. _`SecureDrop Directory`: https://securedrop.org/directory

 Making Your First Submission
 ----------------------------

-Open Tor Browser and navigate to the .onion address for the SecureDrop *Source Interface* you wish to make a submission to.
+Open Tor Browser and navigate to the .onion address for the SecureDrop you wish to make a submission to.
 The page should look similar to the screenshot below, although it will probably have a logo specific to the organization you are submitting to: